Machiry/machiry.github.io/_pages/about.md

     <div class="announcement" style="background-color: #fff2cc; padding: 2px; border: 1px #295bcc; border-radius: 10px; font-size: 16px;font-color:#000000">
   <p> 📣 I'm looking for PostDoc to join our group. </p></div>

-  <p>We currently work on various areas of system security, such as Embedded systems, Bootloaders, static and dynamic program analysis. </p>
+  <p>We currently work on various areas of system security, such as Embedded systems, Bootloaders, static and dynamic program analysis.
+Refer <a target="_blank" href="https://purs3lab.github.io/research/">Research</a> for current research directions.</p>
   <p> If you are interested in joining our lab, please do the following:</p>
   <ul>
-    <li>Send me a brief <a target="_blank" href="amachiry@purdue.edu">
+    <li>Send me a brief <a target="_blank" href="mailto:amachiry@purdue.edu">
         <u> email</u>
       </a> with your CV attached. </li>
     <li>Briefly describe why you want to join our group and include (0xF278EE379830) in the subject line. </li>
   </ul>
 </div>
 <hr>

-Refer [Research](./research) for current research directions.

 My research resulted in various Open-source security tools and several Common Vulnerability Exposures (CVEs) in critical system software such as kernel drivers and bootloaders.